-module semester title credit DENM100 A,B,C Extended Research Project core 90 DENM004 А Biomedical Engineering in Urology compulsory 15 2 from: DENM026 A Numerical Optimisation in Engineering Design elective 15 MTRM803 А Nanotechnology and Nanomedicine elective 15 MTRM064 A Advanced Tissue Engineering and Regenerative Medicine elective 15 EMS701P A Medical Robotics and Surgical Techniques elective 15 DENM702 В Medical Ethics and Regulatory Affairs compulsory 15 2 from: EMS706P В Clinical Sensors and Measurements elective 15 MTRM312 В Science of Biocompatibility elective 15 DENM010 В Computational Fluid Dynamics elective 15 DENM311 В Tissue Mechanics elective 15 the introduction of new or innovative approaches to teaching and learning.
+module semester title credit DENM100 A,B,C Extended Research Project core 90 DENM016 Α Biomedical Engineering in Urology compulsory 15 DENM122 А Essential Mathematical Skills for Engineers compulsory 0 2 from: MTRM064 А Advanced Tissue Engineering and Regenerative Medicine elective 15 EMS701P А Medical Robotics and Surgical Techniques elective 15 MTRM011 Α Materials Selection in Design elective 15 DENM702 В Medical Ethics and Regulatory Affairs compulsory 15 2 from: EMS706P В Clinical Sensors and Measurements elective 15 DENM010 В Computational Fluid Dynamics elective 15 DENM311 В Tissue Mechanics elective 15 the introduction of new or innovative approaches to teaching and learning.
 You will be consulted and notified in a timely manner of any changes to this document.